-Cryobio has advised us of the following: Please initial to show your understanding and agreement: The donor we have chosen has positive results from genetic testing.
-These results indicate that the donor is a carrier for glycogen storage disease, type V. Initials: Initials: This genetic condition is inherited as a recessive trait.
+Cryobio has advised us of the following: Please initial to show your understanding and agreement: The donor we have chosen has had positive results from genetic testing looking at carrier status for 283 conditions.
+These results indicate that the donor is a carrier for congenital disorder of glycosylation, type Ia.
+Initials: Initials:

+This genetic condition is inherited as a recessive trait.
 This means that if both the egg source and the sperm source are carriers for the same condition, there is a significantly higher chance of the resulting child having that genetic condition.
-Initials: Initials: By the donor testing positive for carrier status for glycogen storage disease, type V, the risk to a resulting child would now be higher than that of the general population.
-Initials: Initials: Both the risk of being a carrier and the sensitivity of the genetic testing can vary depending on an individual's ethnicity.
+Initials: Initials: By the donor testing positive for carrier status for congenital disorder of glycosylation, type Ia, the risk to a resulting child would now be higher than that of the general population.
+Initials: Initials: Both the risk of being a carrier and the sensitivity of the genetic testing can vary depending on the individual's ethnicity.
 When an individual tests negative for carrier status, it does not completely eliminate their chance of being a carrier for that disease.
 Instead, their remaining (residual) risk of being a carrier is determined by their ethnic background.
-While a negative result decreases the likelihood that an individual is a carrier, how much that risk is reduced can vary significantly.
+While a negative result decreases the likelihood that an individual is a carrier, how much that risk is reduced by can vary significantly.
 For more detailed information regarding the sensitivity of testing and remaining risk after negative screening, please see Sema4's website.
-Initials: Initials:

-Genetic testing looking at a large panel of genes, including the genes/conditions that the donor has tested positive for, is available and could be done.
-Initials: Initials: Genetic testing is strongly recommended for me (or the egg source, if different) to see if I am a carrier for glycogen storage disease, type V. Initials: Initials: A negative genetic test result in me (or the egg source, if different) significantly reduces the likelihood that the resulting child could be affected with these conditions.
+Initials: Initials: Genetic testing looking at a large panel of genes, including the genes/conditions that the donor has tested positive for, is available and could be done.
+Initials: Initials: Genetic testing is strongly recommended for me (or the egg source, if different) to see if I am a carrier for congenital disorder of glycosylation, type Ia (PMM2 gene).
+Initials: Initials: A negative genetic test result in the egg source significantly reduces the likelihood that the resulting child could be affected with this condition.
 However, we fully understand that the risk cannot be completely eliminated.
+Initials: Initials: Expanded genetic carrier screening is continuing to evolve, and at the time this donor entered the program this was the screening available.
+My health care provider may recommend an expanded carrier screen that includes/included more than the 283 genes screened for in this donor.
+It is my responsibility to share this information with my health care provider and review the risks and benefits of being screened for more (or fewer) genetic conditions.
 Initials: Initials: While genetic testing can lower the likelihood for certain genetic diseases, no amount of genetic testing can guarantee that a child will be healthy or free of genetic disease.
 Initials: Initials: Genetic counseling is available to us, either through Cryobio or Sema4, if we have additional questions regarding these test results and potential risks.
 Initials: Initials: Both the donor's carrier status and whether the donor is acceptable for my use should be discussed with my health care provider.
 Initials: Initials:

 We have read the above material and assume the risk of using donor sperm from a donor who has been found to be a carrier of a genetic disorder.
-We are making the choice to use donor sperm from donor CB 953-B willingly and agree to release any legal claims, including negligence, that may arise from or are related to insemination or assisted reproduction using donor sperm from donor CB 953-B.
+We are making the choice to use donor sperm from donor WL 4012 willingly and agree to release any legal claims, including negligence, that may arise from or are related to insemination or assisted reproduction using donor sperm from donor WL 4012.

-We have read and had the chance to ask questions, and we understand and agree to the terms of this Additional Agreement to use donor CB 953-B.
+We have read and had the chance to ask questions, and we understand and agree to the terms of this Additional Agreement to use donor WL 4012.